 To ease congestion and related public safety concerns as well as improve the customer experience, Deep Ellum is piloting designated rideshare drop off and pick up zones beginning on April 18, 2019.

-The 5 designated zones will provide rideshare customers access within 1 to 2 blocks of their desired destination in Deep Ellum while improving traffic flow and emergency vehicle access, especially in the core area of congestion in Deep Ellum (on Main and Elm Streets between Good Latimer Expy and Malcolm X Blvd, see map here).
-The Dallas Police Department and Deep Ellum Foundation’s Deep Ellum Public Safety Program team will support patron wayfinding and enforce these zones’ use during Deep Ellum’s busiest nights and weekends.
-If you need assistance, they’ll be available until 4:30am on Friday and Saturday nights as this pilot is launched.
+The 5 designated zones will provide rideshare customers access within 1 to 2 blocks of their desired destination in Deep Ellum while improving traffic flow and emergency vehicle access, especially in the core area of congestion in Deep Ellum (on Main and Elm Streets between Good Latimer Expy and Malcolm X Blvd, see map below).
+The Dallas Police Department and Deep Ellum Foundation’s Deep Ellum Public Safety Program team will support patron wayfinding and safety and enforce these zones’ use during Deep Ellum’s busiest nights and weekends.
 If you have an emergency, dial 911.

-While the new rideshare zones will be available for customer convenience and accessibility 24/7, it is important to note enforcement will be focused upon Deep Ellum’s most congested hours in the late evenings including weekend nights.
-There will also be a 30-day grace period during which drivers will receive warnings before being ticketed for non-compliance.
-If you are a person with disabilities or are an employee getting off late at night (e.g. after 3:30am), you may call your driver and will not be prevented from meeting your ride directly at your location due to this pilot program.
+The new rideshare zones will be in operation from 9:00pm on Thursday until 3:00am on Monday mornings, while keeping the 3am-8am nightly cutoff to allow late night employees direct access to pickup/dropoff.
+Drivers will be ticketed for non-compliance until 3:00am nightly.
+If you are a person with disabilities or are an employee getting off late at night (e.g. after 3:00am), you may call your driver and will not be prevented from meeting your ride directly at your location due to this pilot program.
 This is intended as a service for Deep Ellum to improve the experience for everyone.